Patterns of Childhood: The narrator

 The person of the narrator is central to the novel.
 The text alternates between scenes of the adult narrator's journey back to her childhood home and scenes of her childhood itself.
 In the former, she refers to herself in the second person, as though recording her thoughts for her own private use.
 In the latter, she refers to herself in the third person, and by name: she is Nelly Jordan.

 Nelly is therefore the narrator as a young girl, coming of age in an area of Nazi Germany that fell to Poland at the end of the war.
 Her parents Charlotte and Bruno, owned a shop and lived a fairly comfortable lifestyle.
 Her father was also a member of the German military.
 In her youth she joined the League of German Girls (Bund Deutscher Mädel).
-While she was still in her youth her family, along with many other Germans, fled westward following the invasion of the Red Army.
+While she was still in her youth her family, along with many other Germans, fled westward before the advancing Red Army.

 The adult narrator is on a journey of self-discovery.
 Throughout the book, she reflects on the memory process both when she is writing as well as during visits to her hometown.
 The daughter's responses often prompt the narrator to reflect on her youth and how it was so unlike what young people of the current day experience.
 She also contrasts her recollections and emotions with that of her younger brother.
 In one section of the book, the narrator says her younger brother has “more reliable factual memory.”
 The brother also says his memory is less distracted by the inner life.
 This is one of the multiple ways the narrator contrasts her own recollections, and capacity to remember, with those around her.